telerik/ajax-docs/getting-started/work-with-controls/explore-control-features.md

 For specific control settings, refer to the [client-side](https://docs.telerik.com/devtools/aspnet-ajax/api/client/Telerik.Web.UI.GridColumn) and [server-side](https://docs.telerik.com/devtools/aspnet-ajax/api/server/Telerik.Web.UI/GridAnimationSettings) API references&mdash;in this case, the Grid as an example.

->caption Typical documentation structure of a control.
+>caption Typical documentation structure of a control

 ![Documentation structure for a typical control](images/typical-control-docs.png "Documentation structure for a typical control")